University of L'Aquila (UAQ), Italy

 Housing Contact Form by Aquilasmus

 Camplus is a newly-established hall of residence located right in L'Aquila city centre.
-It includes single and double ensuites, maintenance, wifi, cleaning, utilities etc. Check out the current selection announcement for more details.
+It includes single and double ensuites, maintenance, wifi, cleaning, utilities etc. Check out the current selection announcement for more details and the applicaion form.

 Camplus Application form